 A written resolution under the 2014 Act can be either a special or an ordinary resolution.
 Please see sections 193 and 194.
 A unanimous written resolution is one in writing, signed by all the members of a company that are for the time being entitled to attend and vote.
 Previously, under the old Companies Acts, this written resolution could only be used where the company’s articles provided for it.
 However, in the 2014 Act, this applies to all LTD companies (private company limited by shares under Part 2 of the new Act).

 A single member company is simply a company that has a sole member.
 All powers exercisable by a company in general meeting are exercisable by the sole member without the need to hold a general meeting.
 This does not apply however to the power to remove an auditor.
 The resolution would then be submitted to the CRO within 15 days.

 Submission of resolutions - General: A copy of a special resolution is required under section 198 Companies Act 2014 to be submitted to the CRO within 15 days of the passing.
 Form G1 is used for this purpose.

 Resolutions that need to be submitted include:

 Records must be maintained by the company.
-Under the 2014 Act, the legislation referencing the various company registers have been consolidated into the one area.
 Sections 213 to 218 of the Companies Act 2014 deal with the form of the registers and the need to maintain them.
 Notice is required to be sent to the CRO where a company does not maintain registers at its registered office and where it changes the place where the registers are kept.
 Form B3 is used for this purpose.